RoverCore/Documentation/content/en/docs/Fundamentals/Services/dependency-injection.md

-## What is Dependency Injection?
+## What Is Dependency Injection?

 Dependency Injection is the concept of passing dependencies to objects or other frameworks.

 When a user wants to swap a class or dependency you can pass a different dependency in place of the old dependency.

-## How does Dependency Injection work?
+## How Does Dependency Injection Work?

 Here is the main class where it functions.